JadduAnusha/Starwars/README.md

 ###  Search Functionality

-Implement a search feature, enabling search for specific starships by name.
+Implemented a search feature, enabling search for specific starships by name.
 The application dynamically filters the displayed starships based on the search query.

 ### Determining Most Films